I'm Not the Man I Used to Be

 "I'm Not the Man I Used to Be" is a song by British pop-rock band Fine Young Cannibals.
 It was released as the fourth single from the band's 1988 album The Raw & the Cooked.
 The song reached the top 40 charts in the United Kingdom, Canada, Austria, and the Netherlands.
-It also appeared on the CD version of the compilation album Now 16.

 Composition

 Written by lead vocalist Roland Gift and bassist David Steele, "I'm Not the Man I Used to Be" contains prominent drum beats with keyboards and finger-picked guitar accompaniment.
-The song utilises, throughout the track, a sample from "Funky Drummer" by James Brown.
+The song utilises throughout the track a sample from "Funky Drummer" by James Brown.

 Allmusic writer Jo-Ann Greene described the song as having "a futuristic jungle beat and an almost housey production".